AlanCheen/Flap/README.md

 [ ![Download](https://api.bintray.com/packages/alancheen/maven/flap/images/download.svg?version=0.3.0) ](https://bintray.com/alancheen/maven/flap/0.3.0/link) [![Build Status](https://travis-ci.org/AlanCheen/Flap.svg?branch=master)](https://travis-ci.org/AlanCheen/Flap)

-Flap is an Android library that make RecyclerView.Adapter more easier to use.

-Especially when you have to support lots of different type ViewHolders.
+Flap is an library that makes RecyclerView.Adapter more easier to use , especially when you have to support lots of different type ViewHolders.

-Flap will make you enjoy developing ViewHolders.

-And you will save a lot of time by avoiding writing lots of boilerplate code with Flap.

-Btw , Flap integrated with Lifecycle , you can get the lifecycle callback easily which is very helpful.
+Flap can save your day by keeping you from writing boilerplate codes.

 Have a try , thanks !